 - While chicken is cooking, rice the cauliflower using a blender or a cheese grater; set aside.

 - Whisk together eggs and remaining 1/4 teaspoon salt in a small bowl.
 Spray pan with more cooking spray then reduce heat to medium.

 - Pour eggs into the pan and cook, stirring frequently, 1-2 minutes.
 Remove cooked eggs and place in the bowl with reserved chicken; set aside.

 - Add diced onion, scallion whites, carrots, peas, garlic, and ginger to the pan and cook until soft and tender, stirring frequently.
 This should take 4-5 minutes.

 - When veggies are cooked through, add cauliflower and soy sauce to the pan.
-Stir well to combine then walk away for a few minutes so that the cauliflower can start to cook and create a nice crust.
-Come back, stir it around then walk away again.
+Stir well to combine then wait for a few minutes so that the cauliflower can start to cook and create a nice crust.
+Come back, stir it around then wait again.
 The flavor comes from letting the cauliflower brown a bit and become crispy.
 This process may take up to 10 minutes.
-It's worth the wait!

 - Add cooked chicken and egg back to the pan and cook until warmed through.
-Drizzle with toasted sesame oil and garnish with scallion greens and Sriracha to serve.
+Drizzle with toasted sesame oil and garnish with scallion greens.